SSimonPhd/emp-tracker/README.md

 Build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL:

 1. Created repo
-1. Npm init
+1. Ran npm init
-1. Npm install
+1. Ran npm install
-1. Coded JS and SQL files
+1. Coded JS files
-1. Created and seeded database
+1. Created and seeded MySQL db
 1. Tested and debugged
 1. Uploaded working files to GitHub
 1. Created video demo